devnull-cz/c-prog-lang/modules/arithmetic-type-conversions.md

     from the [first class](/modules/intro.md)
 - `sizeof (1LL)` will usually be 8 as `long long` is usually 8 bytes.

 It gets more interesting if unsigned and signed numbers are involved.
-Eg. a `signed int` is promoted to an `unsigned int` if one of the `int` operand is unsigned.
+E.g. a `signed int` is promoted to an `unsigned int` if one of the `int` operand is unsigned.